wocn-unicamp/TraceFL-Net-Sim/README.md

 leaf-sync/
 ```

-This directory contains the modified LEAF-based environment used to execute the FL applications and collect the workload information required by the network simulator.
+This directory contains the modified LEAF-based environment used to execute the FL applications and collect the workload information required by TraceFL-Net-Sim.

-The experiments generate system metrics for each client and training round, including:
+The FL execution produces system metrics for each client and training round, including:

 - client identifier;
 - training round;